-The largest gap is between indoor tours, which have their own interface, and all the others, which fall under outdoor tours and can use automatic GPS playback.
+The most important distinction is between outdoor tours, which use automatic GPS playback, and indoor tours.
+GPS doesn’t work indoors and to accommodate this we display a different user interface better suited to the curating an audio guide.
 But every type has its own conventions and challenges, especially when it comes to how you give directions – or whether you need to give them at all.

 This section of the tutorial is an overview of these conventions and challenges.
 It also includes links to specific sections in the tutorial that deal with each step of the process in detail.

 Walking tours form the majority of our available tours.

 A walking tour is made up of a route line that the listener walks, and a sequence of GPS triggered points we call locations, that contain content and directions and automatically play back in the form of audio files.

 The listener is guided by the narrator’s voice from one location to the next.
 When a listener walks into a location, the audio begins to play, and will play until it’s finished.
 This means we need to make sure that by the time a listener reaches the next location, the audio for the current location is finished.
 This is done matching the travel time to the talk time in the form of word counts.

 GPS allows you to be incredibly accurate with where a location will trigger, for example pointing out a statue just before the listener passes it by.
 When done right, this can create some magical moments.
 One of our editors will work with you to make sure your script works logistically as an audio tour and help you bring your story to life the best way possible.

 Nearly all our tours are sequential, meaning they have set a start and end, and follow a predetermined route.
 But you can also create a tour that is non-sequential, meaning there is no set route and a location can be triggered in any order.

 Driving tours differ in multiple ways from walking or cycling tours.